fantattitude/PXPGradientColor/README.md

 #PXPGradientColor

-iOS 4.0 minimum.
+iOS 4.0 minimum for ObjC.
-Supports Swift.
+iOS 8.0 minimum for Swift.

 ##License